DannyBen/madman/README.md

 ```
 $ madman readme --help
-Create README.md in all qualified sub directories, and insert H1 with the name
+Create README in all qualified sub directories

-of the directory
+This command generates README.md files in all subdirectories.
+Each file will
+receive an H1 caption with the name of the folder it resides in.
+This command is
+designed to assist in preparing a folder for table of contents injection.

 Usage:
   madman readme DIR [--dry]